Dealing With Typhoons, Floods, and Landslides in Japan

 The most obvious warning sign will be when your phone buzzes with an emergency alert from your city or prefecture.
 Unfortunately, these alerts are usually in Japanese, but a quick run through Google Translate can usually give you the gist of the message.
 Overseas visitors might not receive these emergency alerts, even if they have a data or Wifi connection, so check your area's emergency management website in case of severe weather.
 Try searching for "危機管理" (kikikanri) followed by the name of the area you're in.

 Additionally, the Japan Meteorological Agency maintains an English-language website that has basic warning information and forecasts, but it will not have the most up-to-date local evacuation information.
 Similarly, the broadcasting company NHK now has a smartphone app that can provide basic information in English.
+Yahoo!
+Weather Japan also has evacuation information during crises, and while the evacuation information is entirely in Japanese, it has useful maps and works relatively well with Google Translate and other translation software.

 Be Wary of Low-Lying Areas